JoaoVitorSCarneiro/CDA---Controle-de-Datas/README.md

 on the Second Collumn goes the expirity date

-I gonna work to make a self reminder, so you don't need to push buttons to work but for now, i gona take a rest
+I gonna work to make a self reminder, so you don't need to push buttons to work